 Finally, I’ve focused on ACA500plus with ACA1233n and I just couldn’t make it work.

 When ACA was inserted then GBAPII++ was completely invisible to the system.

 After updating tons of libraries, and firmware and reinstalling OS a few times without any luck, we’ve figured out that it might be a power issue.
 MrTrinsic ordered an adapter for A500 which would allow pumping in more power.

 I first tested it with a stock A500.

 Same story, GBAPII++ was invisible but I’ve checked it with A1K and power injector adapter just to be sure … unfortunately no luck again.

-I’ve invested weeks of time into this GFX problem research but finally, I had to give up on this project for now.
-It is still in an unfinished state until we will find a solution to all problems.
+I’ve invested weeks into this GFX problem research but finally, I had to give up on this project for now.
+It is still unfinished until we will find a solution to all problems.
 The project is partially done but it requires more work and I hope to cover it someday in one of the future posts making Amiga 1000 Phoenix great again!

 But worry not, this gave birth to a new project which is even more awesome.

-If any of my readers know any solution, hints, or knows where I did mistakes, then please leave a comment here or on FB and Twitter pages.
+If any of my readers know any solutions, hints, or knows where I did mistakes, then please leave a comment here or on my FB and Twitter pages.